-The chaos that resulted as a consequence, was overwhelming, to say the least.
-The combination of a multitude of people in a small space, technical issues, and the mess created a stressful few weeks.
-Together this resulted in high anxiety for me and shorter fuses.
-It was at that moment I realized I needed to take control of what I could; and that was the mess and clutter.
+The chaos that resulted was overwhelming and created a stressful environment.
+The combination of a multitude of people in a small space, technical issues, and the mess, led to high anxiety and shorter tempers.
+It was at that moment that we realized we needed to take control of what we could and that was the mess and clutter.

 How it is going

 It involved carefully evaluating our possessions and getting rid of anything that we no longer needed or that didn’t serve a specific purpose.
 We also implemented systems for storing and organizing our belongings, such as using designated drawers and shelves for specific items.
 This process wasn’t easy, and it took some time, but it has made a significant difference in our quality of life on the road.
 We have more space and less stress, and our home on wheels feels more like home as a result.